Waves, Crystals and Chaos

 Figures F#42 to F#46 below shows example patterns for the different types of chaos and the types of crystals that result.
 In the chaos phase both states have a connected network throughout the universe which interact with each other in a chaotic fashion.
 When the chaos phase forms parallel lines of alternate state with right angle bends we describe this as a Maze pattern.
 Different type of crystal form in different ways:

 - Network Collapse.
-In the chaos phase both states have a connected network throughout the universe, if sufficient links break the networks becomes a number of isolated islands which can shrink (F#42 and F#43) to leave Static Debris unless the boundary stabilizes earlier (F#44).
+In the chaos phase both states have a connected network throughout the universe, if sufficient links break the networks becomes a number of isolated islands which can shrink (F#42 and F#43) to leave Ash unless the boundary stabilizes earlier (F#44).
 The GEL is a pattern of single cells which stabilises large areas of otherwise single state in rules with reverse strobing.

 - Band Creation.
 A stable band forms round the universe limiting the chaos to two smaller areas which then become divided in turn (F#46).